joepitt91/DateFix/README.md

 1. Activate the Virtual Environment, if not already active, `source .DateFix/bin/activate` (Linux) or `.DateFix/Scripts/activate.ps1` (Windows).
-2. Run DateFix `./DateFix.py` for usage information.
+2. Run DateFix `./DateFix.py -help` for detailed usage information.
 3. Run DateFix with the desired options (see below).
 4. Once finished, leave the Virtual Environment `deactivate`.